-(17) The Fraud and Corruption Framework includes the Fraud and Corruption Policy and the following documents, which detail how fraud may be reported:
+(17) The Fraud and Corruption Framework includes the Fraud and Corruption Control Policy and the following documents, which detail how fraud may be reported:

 - a.
 Academic and Scientific Misconduct Policy; - b.
-Charles Darwin University and Union Enterprise Agreement 2018; - c.
+Enterprise Agreement; - c.
 Charles Darwin University Student Conduct By Laws; - d.
 Code of Conduct Staff; - e.
-Conflicts of Interest Policy and Conflicts of Interest Procedure;
+Conflicts of Interest Policy and Conflicts of Interest Procedure; - f.
+Gifts and Benefits Policy;

-- f.
-Gifts and Benefits Policy; - g.
+- g.
 Responsible Conduct of Research Policy; - h.
-Research Misconduct Allegation Procedure; and - i.
+Responsible Conduct of Research Policy and Responsible Conduct of Research Procedure; and - i.
 Whistleblower Reporting (Improper Conduct) Procedure.